storj/storj/README.md

 building storj from source, how to contribute code and documentation, who to contact about what, etc.

+### Set up protobufs

+In order to develop on storj, you will need to have protobufs and gRPC installed on your system.

+1. Grab the latest release and follow the install steps for your system from [here](https://github.com/google/protobuf/releases)

+2. Get the protoc go plugin
+    ```Go
+    go get -u github.com/golang/protobuf/protoc-gen-go
+    ```

+3. Get gRPC
+    ```Go
+    go get -u google.golang.org/grpc
+    ```

 If you want to build storj right away there are two options:

 ##### You have a working [Go environment](https://golang.org/doc/install).